asdfasdfsdf3/meatbag.xyz/index.md

 layout: home
 permalink: /
 ---
+I specialize in Python, Web Scraping, Automation, and more.

 Become a monthly sponsor and gain access to ALL my premium repositories:
 [https://github.com/sponsors/meatbagMB](https://github.com/sponsors/meatbagMB)
 # Projects: